SolarSistim/Quickdash/README.md

 # Why does this exist?

 For starters, I don't like configuring YAML files.
-Something about the tab-delineation just doesn't jibe with me, and I fond JSON to be much easier to work with.
+Something about the tab-delineation just doesn't jibe with me, and I find JSON to be much easier to work with.

 Also, I've found that other start-page repos have either too few options, or too many.
-I wanted something in-between, where I can see 50+ links on the screen at the same time, but that I didn't have to ade through a bunch of documentation to figure out.
+I wanted something in-between, where I can see 50+ links on the screen at the same time, but that I didn't have to wade through a bunch of documentation to figure out.

 # Features